pgroonga/pgroonga.github.io/reference/create-index-using-pgroonga.md

   * Token filter: It's a module for filtering keywords extracted by tokenizer.

+  * Lexicon type: It's a type for lexicon that manages tokens.

 Normally, you don't need to customize them because the default values of them are suitable for most cases.
 Features to customize them are for advanced users.

 Plugin and token filter aren't used by default.

-Here are the default tokenizer and normalizer:
+Here are the default tokenizer, normalizer and lexicon type:

   * Tokenizer: [`TokenBigram`][groonga-token-bigram]: It's a bigram based tokenizer.
 It combines bigram tokenization and white space based tokenization.
 It uses bigram tokenization for non ASCII characters and white space based tokenization for ASCII characters.
 It reduces noise for ASCII characters only query.

   * Normalizer: [`NormalizerAuto`][groonga-normalizer-auto]: It chooses suitable normalization based on target encoding.
 For example, it uses [Unicode NFKC][unicode-nfkc] based normalization for UTF-8.

+  * Lexicon type: [`patricia_trie`][groonga-table-patricia-trie]: It supports rich token search features such as predictive search.
+Its size is small.

 #### How to register plugins {#custom-plugins}